 Falling Walls Lab Australia will be held on 11 September 2018 at the Academy’s Shine Dome, Canberra.
 Twenty Australian contestants will be invited to participate in the challenge, each giving a three-minute presentation on their research, business model or initiative based on the ‘Which walls will fall next?’ concept.
 For more information visit the Falling Walls Lab.
 Presentation templates and further instructions will be provided to successful applicants.

 All costs relating to travel to and from the event, and accommodation and meals outside of the event in Canberra, will be the participants’ responsibility.

 A jury of distinguished academics and business people will select the winner of Falling Walls Lab Australia 2018.
 The winner will be automatically admitted to the Falling Walls Lab Finale in Berlin on 8 November 2018.
 The Falling Walls Foundation will cover the winner’s attendance at the Falling Walls Conference.
 The winner of the Falling Walls Lab Australia will have their travel expenses to Berlin and their accommodation costs in Berlin on 8-9 November covered.

 Candidates should be research active in any field of the natural sciences, including technology, engineering and medicine, as well as social sciences and the humanities.

 The candidate must:

 Australian applications will be considered carefully by an evaluation panel put together by the Australia Academy of Science with diverse expertise.
-New Zealand and PIF Nation applications will be carefully considered by an evaluation panel put together by the Royal Society of New Zealand with diverse expertise.
-The decisions of the panels are based on the assessed competitiveness of the proposal.
-The Academy and the Royal Society are not able to enter into discussion or correspondence regarding the reasons why an application is successful or not.
+The decision of the panel is based on the assessed competitiveness of the proposal.
+The Academy is not able to enter into discussion or correspondence regarding the reasons why an application is successful or not.

 Australian Academy of Science